ndvo2710/pisa/Readme.md

 ##### My response: Since I have used effect size to depict the percentage of overlap, I don't think it is necessary to use any significant test.
 You can review more about cohen's d effect size with the link in the Resources section below.

+### Feedback 5:
+Could you make the sort order consistent?
+If if I select Albania in the Left hand Box, it should be the left hand curve (red) and the left hand country below (red).
+At the moment it is the wrong way round?
+If you do this there is no need for the colour coding on the chart?
+This is also slightly confusing as the colours are a slightly different hue.

+##### My response: There are three parts on my second chart: dropdown select, bell shape and tooltip.
+I organize it in the following way: Country has higher ranking in a selected subject is on the right side and vice versa.
+I know sometimes it might be sometimes confusing when the the selected country in the left dropdown shows information on the right side.
+However, if I change the order as described as the above feedback, in some situation the country on the left will have the bell shape on the right side.

+### Feedback 6:
+For the extra impact could you default to Hong Kong v Massachusetts instead of Albania v Albania?
+It would nicely follow on from the story on page one and save the reader from searching themselves?

+##### My response: Instead of creating another version, I change it directly in the index.html

 ## Resources

 [Visualization of PISA Ranking of The Guardian](https://static.guim.co.uk/sys-images/Guardian/Pix/pictures/2013/12/5/1386241291926/PISAFULLLITERACYWEB.png)